-Cron is a scheduling daemon which uses a specific format to execute jobs.
+Cron is a scheduling daemon that uses a specific format to execute jobs.
 Here’s how to use it on Linux for automatic task execution.

 Table of contents

-Cron is one of the most useful utility that you can find and use in any Linux or Unix operating system.
-Using the cron is a popular way for periodically running tasks such as commands or shell scripts.
-These periodic tasks are also known as Cron Jobs and are scheduled to run on specific time.
+Cron is one of the most useful utilities you can find and use in any Linux or Unix operating system.
+Using the cron is a popular way to run tasks such as commands or shell scripts.
+These periodic tasks are also known as Cron Jobs and are scheduled to run at a specific time.

-Cron is named after Greek word “Chronos” that is used for time.
-This guide provides an overview of how to schedule jobs with crontab and how to use cron’s special syntax format to run them.
+Cron is named after the Greek word “Chronos,” which is used for time.
+This guide provides an overview of scheduling jobs with crontab and using cron’s special syntax format to run them.

 Above all, the crontab file is a simple text file containing a list of commands meant to be run at specified times.
 It is edited using the